tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: tune pronouns
 		- TBD: doc_string to discuss "translucent" scope in Seat (e.g. can't interact w/ Seat itself)
 		- TBD: doc_string re: Seat as precursor to Vehical

-	- IDEA: maybe need a general Creature container w/ Seat and Bed inheritting? i.e. MixIn?
-		- IDEA: class name = Perch (Seat and Bed inherit from Perch)
-		- IDEA: perch = Creature container with 'translucent' room access
-		- TBD: Perch in_reach attribute that links to room obj
-			- TBD: can access in_reach if also in room; enable general ref of container / surface
-		- TBD: implement global verb synonyms for 'sit in' or 'sit on' == enter()
-		- TBD: implement ['exit' = node up too ?] [maybe native = 'exit']
-		- TBD: create Seat class exit method ?
-		- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?
-		- TBD: should creature.is_contained and creature.get_container be ViewOnly methods?
 	- TBD: Throne
 		- TBD: Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
 		- TBD: autogen text would need to be conditional (i.e. before & after broach dispensed)